-It would be easy to believe that Eoghan McDermott is living the dream; he's hosted The Voice of Ireland, worked as a dancer and choreographer with acts such as Rihanna and The Pussycat Dolls and chats with celebs on a weekly basis on 2fm.
+It would be easy to believe that Eoghan McDermott is living the dream; he's hosted The Voice of Ireland, worked as a dancer and choreographer with Rihanna and chats with celebs on a weekly basis for 2fm.

 Recently, however, the Dublin man has spoken up about mental health awareness and the importance of understanding the difference between our virtual lives on social media and reality.